nguyen-dinh-thanh/cyclistic-bike-share-analysis/README.md

 GROUP BY start_hour, member_casual
 ORDER BY start_hour, member_casual;
 ```
-***Insight:** Annual members exhibit two distinct usage peaks at 8 AM and 5 PM, which strongly aligns with standard office commuting hours.
+>***💡 Insight:** Annual members exhibit two distinct usage peaks at 8 AM and 5 PM, which strongly aligns with standard office commuting hours.
 Casual riders show a gradual increase throughout the day, peaking in the late afternoon for leisurely, unhurried rides.*

 ### Visualization
 *To effectively communicate the differences between "Commuters" (members) and "Leisure Riders" (casuals) to the Executive Team, I built an interactive dashboard using Tableau and embedded it into this notebook.*